axross/complex-data-structures/README.md

 #### `unionFind.length`

-Returns number of unions in the union find tree in O(n) time.
+Returns number of unions in the union find tree in O(1) time.
 As long as no `unite()` is called, the return value is the same with the `length` at constructor.

 ## License